Tips for Hybrids, Plug-in Hybrids, and Electric Vehicles

 Avoid Hard Braking

 Anticipate stops and brake gently or moderately.
-This allows the vehicle's regenerative braking system to recover energy from the vehicle's forward motion and store it as electricity.
+This allows the regenerative braking system to recover energy from the vehicle's forward motion and store it as electricity.
 Hard braking causes the vehicle to use its conventional friction brakes, which do not recover energy.1

 Keep the Battery Charged